Science Centre Singapore: Stargazing sessions

 The Observatory has been open to the public for stargazing sessions every Friday night since June 2006.
 The opening hours are from 7:50 to 10:00 pm.
 The Observatory can comfortably accommodate 50 visitors per session.
-It is important to note that stargazing through the observatory telescope is only possible when the sky is clear.
+Stargazing through the observatory telescope is only possible when the sky is clear.
 However, regardless of weather conditions, the staff will be present.

 The Observatory hosted a viewing session for the 20 April 2023 solar eclipse from 11am to 1pm.
 It set up telescopes which were available for use, gratis, for anyone with a Science Centre admission ticket.
 The eclipse was also livestreamed on the Science Centre's YouTube channel.

-Controversies
+Incident

 The Science Centre organised a discussion titled "What is the difference between Gender and Sex?" to be held on 14 June 2024 at The Projector.
 Attendance at the event was limited to persons aged 18 years old and above.
 According to the synopsis, the discussion was intended to center around the psychological, social, and cultural factors shaping the understanding of gender and sex in Singapore.

 On 1 June 2024, several hours after initially publicising the event on Facebook, the Science Centre announced that the event was cancelled and that all tickets would be refunded.

 According to news reports, a Telegram channel named "Protect Singapore", which described itself as "a channel for those who want to safeguard the future of Singapore in the face of LGBTQ+ activism so that Singapore can continue to thrive", had shared the event and requested that its subscribers "write in and express your concern to MOE and The Science Centre".